cpcm94/linhadotempo/README.md

 with its value being the GraphQL endpoint of your server.
 The default is: `https://<your-heroku-app>.herokuapp.com/graphql`

+### Step 4 - Check your deploy

+On your netlify `Team Overview` select your site, if its not deployed yet, click in the `Deploy` tab and trigger deploy!

 ## Running the Frontend Locally

 ### Running the Frontend Locally Pointing to remote backend